Examines how international issues are handled between the Canadian federal government and its provinces.

 Fairley proposes that over time, governmental practice and judicial interpretation have construed foreign affairs as a constitutionally supported field of federal jurisdiction.
 This meticulously argued conclusion allows us a better understanding of Canada as a unified nation-state within the community of nations.

 H. Scott Fairley is a partner at Cambridge LLP, Toronto, with extensive experience litigating constitutional and international issues before all levels of Canadian courts, including the Supreme Court of Canada.
 He was formerly a tenured professor at the University of Windsor, and served as constitutional counsel to the Ontario Ministry of the Attorney General before entering private practice.
-Dr. Fairley holds two advanced degrees in law, an LL.M from New York University and an SJD from Harvard University.
+Dr. Fairley holds two advanced degrees in law, an LLM from New York University and an SJD from Harvard University.
 A past president of the Canadian Council on International Law, he has lectured widely and published over seventy articles, comments, and chapters in books.
 He is also the principal co-author of International Law, a title within the Canadian Encyclopedic Digest.